cfromknecht/OZcoin/README.md

 This runs a mining client that mines new blocks and accepts txn broadcasts.
 Make sure to run this within 5 seconds of starting the wallet client.

-Run `rm -rf miner/db/*` to reset the blockcahin databases.
+Run `rm -rf miner/db/*` to reset the blockchain databases.
 Also remember to reset the wallet databases.

 Ozcoin writeup: OZRSwriteup.pdf